lakwarus/ballerina-camel-restful-service/README.md

 TODO - explain OnException handling

+The exception handling for Apache camel can be implemented in 2 ways.
+* Using Do Try block
+* Using OnException block

 The complete main() application class let's look at how can add the camel route.
 We can also define Camel Route in a separate class with @Component annotation.

 Here is the implementation of create order functionality.